 Don't worry: We're here to help.
-Beyond flying with Delta, there are some easy ways to rack up Delta SkyMiles directly.
+Beyond flying with Delta, there are plenty of easy ways to rack up SkyMiles directly.
 But you have even more options than you might think…

-You can’t transfer miles to your Delta account from other airlines – not even partner carriers like Virgin Atlantic, Air France or KLM.
-But you can use bank points and hotel points to boost your stash of Delta SkyMiles.
+No, you can't transfer miles to your Delta account from other airlines – not even partner carriers like Virgin Atlantic, Air France, or KLM.
+But you can use bank points from even non-Delta credit cards to boost your stash of Delta SkyMiles.
 And even hotel points can come in handy in a pinch.

 Let's get straight to it.
 You can transfer miles between SkyMiles accounts.
 But you shouldn't.

 Like most airlines across the world, Delta charges a hefty fee to transfer SkyMiles between accounts – even spouses and relatives.
-Delta will charge you $0.01 per mile plus a $30 processing fee per transaction (plus applicable taxes).
-And you must transfer miles in allotments of 1,000 SkyMiles.
+Delta will charge you 1 cent per mile plus a $30 processing fee per transaction (plus applicable taxes).
+And you must transfer miles in increments of 1,000 SkyMiles.

 At that rate, transferring 30,000 SkyMiles to another user would cost you $330 ($300 for the miles and a $30 transaction fee).
 That rarely makes sense – especially when there are better options.

 Transfer from American Express Membership Rewards Cards